mohsenkz/MassiveData/README.md

 # MassiveData
-Assignment for Massive data algorithms course, at Sharif University of Technology.
+Massive Data Algorithms course assignment, Sharif University of Technology.

 To run the code, navigate to the project folder and run the following command in theterminal.